Ivo-Balbaert/The_Way_to_Mojo/book/11_Decorators.md

 The @value decorator makes defining simple aggregates of fields very easy.
 You cannot make a struct instance without having defined an __init_ method.
 If you try, you get the error: `'Coord' does not implement any '__init__' methods in 'let' initializer`

-@value generates a member-wise initializer, a move constructor, and(or) a copy constructor for you.

 See `value.mojo`:
 ```py
 struct Coord: